Creating Test Suite

 2. User-Defined Fields

-3. Linking Platforms
+3. Link Platforms

 Linking a platform is mandatory for test suite runs.
 By default, the systems assigsn "No Platform" to all new test suites.
 You can add platforms from the Platforms tab in Projects.